imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/structs.md

 ## Methods on Structs

-You can define methods on structs using receiver functions:
+We can define methods on structs using receiver functions:

 ```go
 type Rectangle struct {